mifit/mifit/README.txt

 for molecular modeling, fitting, and refinement of protein structures from x-ray crystallography.

-MIFit project web site: http://code.google.com/p/mifit

 MIFit is licensed under the GNU GPL.
 See the license.txt file for details.

+MIFit source code repository: http://github.com/mifit/mifit

 Installation from binaries

   Binary distributions may be available for your operating system.
-Check the MIFit project web site for more information.
+Check the MIFit binaries repository: http://github.com/mifit/mifit-binaries

 Installation from source code